SKKbySSK/coast_audio/packages/dart_audio_graph_miniaudio/README.md

 `dart_audio_graph_miniaudio` is an extension package for dart_audio_graph using miniaudio.\
 You can use this package to implement cross-platform audio capture, playback and so on.

+## Setup

+This package calls native functions by using ffi.\
+To do so, you have to link the `mabridge` library into your application.

 ## MabDevice

 `MabDevice` is an abstract class for interacting audio devices.\